 Hold your baby in the "football hold" in a side-lying position.
 This imitates the position he had inside the womb and turns off the startle reflex.
 This position is for soothing only, not for sleeping.
 Back is best for sleeping.

 Making a loud, continuous "shhhhh" sound 2-4 inches from baby's ear will calm him almost instantly!
 Shhhhh as loudly as your baby cries so he can hear you.
 The sound inside the womb it at a level of 80-90 decibels - 2 times louder than a vacuum and the quiet outside often makes them cry.
 During times of sleep, use a loud white noise machine with the volume on the highest setting.
 I recommend Conair Sound Therapy.

 Bouncing back and forth as you pat baby between the shoulder blades turns on motion sensors in the brain that imitate what baby felt like in the womb bouncing around in the amniotic fluid.
 You can rock, sway or bounce - I recommend using your "birth ball."

 Use a pacifier, breast or a clean finger to soothe baby into sleep mode.
 This alone is a strong reflex so use it to your advantage.

 More tips for dealing with gas and fussiness:

 Overwhelmed?
 Not sure how to swaddle safely?
-Get your personal questions about newborn care answered with an in-home, a private lesson or by attending an upcoming group class in Brookhaven.
-I work with the team at Parent Nurture, who provide in-home instruction and postpartum support to ease your transition into parenthood.
-Let's talk.
+Get your personal questions about newborn care answered with an in-home lesson to ease your transition into parenthood.